jasonshepp/Projects/README.md

-# Projects were created in JupyterHub (UBC's chosen environment) using Python.
+# Projects were created in JupyterHub using Python.